osherjacobs/LabWork_Findings/lsass_server2025_ubr1742_pypykatz.md

 ---

+## Research Scope

+This writeup focuses on detection engineering and Microsoft Defender telemetry behaviour, not tool development.
+The technique is described at the API level using publicly documented Windows functionality.
+No tooling or compiled binaries are provided.
+No vulnerability or security boundary bypass was identified.
+This research examines how Defender responds to specific credential access patterns and where visibility diverges from enforcement.
+The goal is to clarify detection boundaries for defenders.

 ## Objective

 Determine whether pypykatz can successfully parse an LSASS minidump exfiltrated from a fully patched Windows Server 2025 host at UBR 1742, with current Defender signatures active and no Credential Guard configured.